SDavid33/YouTube-Search-Sorter/README.md

 - Fixed the custom sorted results panel so it now matches both YouTube Light Theme and Dark Theme.
 - Improved the visibility of the result number badges in Light Theme.
-- Kept the script release version at `1.0.4`, based on the original stable `1.0.3` release.

 ### 1.0.3